fastforwardlabs/blog_deprecated/_posts/2018-02-14-probabilistic-cookies.md

 ![](/images/editor_uploads/2018-02-15-173451-IMG_20180208_151037.jpg)

 There were a number of challenges involved in generating 3D models and printing them.
 Here's how the basic process went.
-We [documented the basics in an ipython notebook](LINK HERE) with some sample code in case you want to make your own.

 We chose a beta distribution for our first prototype because it's well behaved for purposes of making a 3D printed object.
 * A beta distribution only has values from 0 to 1.
 This gives us a fixed-width shape to work with.
 (Compare a Gaussian distribution, which has long tails on both sides and thus may not normalize to a good shape across 0 to 1.)